-In terms of Section 52 (d) of the Municipal Finance Management Act No 56, 2003 Chapter 7, "the Mayor must within 30 (thirty) days of the end of each quarter, submit a report to Council on the implementation of the budget and the financial state of affairs of the Municipality".
+In terms of Section 71 of the Municipal Finance Management Act No 56, 2003, "the Accounting Officer of a municipality must by no later than 10 working days after the end of each month submit to the Mayor of the municipality and the relevant provincial treasury a statement in the prescribed format on the state of the municipality's budget".

-According to the Municipal Budget Reporting and Regulations (MBRR), 2009, "the monthly budget statement of a municipality must be in a format specified in Schedule C and include all the required tables, charts and explanatory information taking into account any guidelines issued by the Minister in terms of S168(1) of the Act" (MFMA).
+According to the Municipal Budget Reporting and Regulations (MBRR), 2009, "the monthly budget statement of a municipality must be in a format specified in Schedule C and include all the required tables, charts and explanatory information taking into account any guidelines issued by the Minister in terms of S168(1) of the

+Act" (MFMA).

-This report follows the legislative requirements of the Municipal Budget and Reporting Regulations (Schedule C format).
+This report follows the legislative requirements of the Municipal Budget and

+Reporting Regulations (Schedule C format).